rs3d/Slimplr/README.markdown

 * english :)

-If someone stops by and want to contribute please contact me <rob@rs3d.de>
+If someone stops by and want to contribute please contact me under <rob@rs3d.de> or http://www.rs3d.de/kontakt